DavyJonesLocker/ruby-destroyed_at/README.md

 gem 'destroyed_at'
 ```

-You can either mixin the modules on a case-by-case basis or make the
+You can either mixin the modules on a case-by-case basis:
-changes global:

 ```ruby
 class User < ActiveRecord::Base